Back to Home

 • Update their dietary restrictions and display name

-• Transfer their seat to someone else (if permitted)
+• Reassign their seat to someone else

-Table Host (PREPAID Tables)
+Table Host (Prepaid Tables)

-The primary owner of a PREPAID table who pays for all seats.
+The primary owner of a Prepaid Table who pays for all seats.
 Hosts can:

 • Manage the entire table and all seats